Nauru - The Most Unpleasant Country in the World?

 Nauru - One Huge Open Cast Mine

-Driver/guide Shane (pronounced Shaunie) takes one hour to circumnavigate this tiny speck of an island, driving at 30 kmph, and another hour to drive ‘across Topsite’ extremely slowly.
+Driver/guide Shane (pronounced Shaunie) takes one hour to circumnavigate this speck of an island, driving at 30 kmph, and another hour to drive ‘across Topsite’ extremely slowly.
 We crawl up some precipitous boulder strewn paths that are only just passable in the 4WD.
 Essentially, the island is one huge open cast mine.
 The phosphate comes from the frigate bird guano.
 The rich deposits near the surface, allowed easy strip mining operations for over a century, though at the cost of seriously harming the island's environment, The phosphate was exhausted in the 1990s, and the remaining reserves are not economically viable for extraction.
 It has left the countryside strewn with, in stretches, striking pinnacles.

 The refugee camps introduced by the Australian government as a holding centre and supposed additional source of revenue are up top too.
 They have different degrees of security.
 Some refugees are allowed to take jobs in town, which must put pressure on an already very precarious employment situation.
 There are 11,000 locals and 9,000 detainees.
 Shane says, laughing, that the refugees will try and take over the island when there are equal numbers.
 He says they won’t succeed as they can’t speak English.
 I don’t entirely follow his logic, but he seems happy enough with the situation and reports that even the people categorised as high security seem friendly to him.
 He explains that the ex-pats discourage fraternisation though – he has worked in the camps.
 And as a fisherman, and in the mines.